fw4spl-org/fw4spl-doc/FAQ/FAQ-ApplicationCreation.rst

 ****************************************

 In the Tutorials, we explain how to create simple applications.
-A XML based application, is defined by an "application bundle" (like a bundle but with some difference that we will decrible further).
+A XML based application, is defined by an "application bundle" (like a bundle but with some differences that we will decrible further).

 Application bundle
 -------------------

-This "application bundle" contains a Base configuration to run when the application is launched and lists the required bundles for this configuration.
+This "application bundle" contains a base configuration to run when the application is launched and lists the required bundles for this configuration.

-Like a Bundle, the application folder needs the CMake files and a plugin.xml file.
-The first diferrence, is that the *Properties.cmake* ``TYPE`` is ``APP`` instead of ``BUNDLE``.
+Like a bundle, the application folder needs the CMake files and a plugin.xml file.
+The first differrence, is that the *Properties.cmake* ``TYPE`` is ``APP`` instead of ``BUNDLE``.
 The second difference is the line: